Their Eyes Were Watching God Meaning

 Janie's Journey: A Quest for Self-Discovery

 At its core, Their Eyes Were Watching God is the story of Janie Mae Crawford's journey to self-discovery and independence.
-Janie's life begins under the well-meaning but misguided guidance of her grandmother, Nanny, who prioritizes security and social respectability above all else.
+Plus, janie's life begins under the well-meaning but misguided guidance of her grandmother, Nanny, who prioritizes security and social respectability above all else.
 Nanny's own experiences as a slave have led her to believe that the best life for Janie is one of financial stability and protection from the harsh realities of the world.

 The Weight of Expectations: Janie's Marriages as Metaphors